ivkeapp/ci4-rest-api/README.md

 # CodeIgniter 4 RESTful API
-### RESTful API with dummy data to be consumed by fronted
+### RESTful API with dummy data to be consumed by frontend

 ### Instalation